Gillis Grafström

 Gillis Emanuel Grafström (7 June 1893 – 14 April 1938) was a Swedish figure skater.
 He was born in Stockholm, Sweden.
 He won three successive Olympic gold medals in Men's Figure Skating (1920, 1924, 1928) as well as an Olympic silver medal in the same event in 1932, and three World Championships (1922, 1924, 1929).
-He and Eddie Eagan are the only athletes to have won a gold medal at both the Summer and Winter Olympic Games.
-Grafström has the further distinction of being the only person to have won an individual gold medal in both the Summer (1920) and Winter Olympics (1924, 1928), although Eagan remains the only one to have managed the feat in different disciplines.
-Grafstrom is one of the few athletes who have competed in both the Summer and Winter Olympic games.
+Grafström is one of the few athletes who have competed in both the Summer and Winter Olympic games.
+He and Eddie Eagan are the only athletes to have won gold medals at both the Summer and Winter Olympic Games, although Eagan remains the only one to have managed the feat in different disciplines.
 He is one of the oldest figure skating Olympic champions.

 Biography

+Grafström was born in Stockholm; his younger brother Lars Grafström was also a competitive figure skater and Swedish national champion.
+Gillis Grafström competed in his only European Championships in 1912 and won the "senior men's" category, separate from the European champion category.
+He began studying at KTH Royal Institute of Technology that same year.
+In 1914, Grafström competed at the last World Championships before the first world war.
+He came in seventh place after falling and hitting his head.
+While the war was ongoing, he won the men's competition at the 1917 Nordic Games.

-In 1914, Grafstrom competed at the last World Championships before the first world war.
-After the war, Grafström won the Olympic gold medal three successive times (1920, 1924 and 1928) and the silver medal at the 1932 Winter Olympics.
-He remains the only male figure skater to have won three Olympic gold medals (Sonja Henie and Irina Rodnina are other three-time Olympic Champions), and with his silver medal in 1932, is the most successful figure skater in Olympic history.
+After the war, Grafström won the Olympic gold medal for the first of three successive times (1920, 1924 and 1928) and the silver medal at the 1932 Winter Olympics.
+As of the 2022 Olympics, he remains the only male figure skater to have won three individual Olympic gold medals (Sonja Henie and Irina Rodnina are other three-time Olympic Champions), and with his silver medal in 1932, is the most successful figure skater in Olympic history.
+At his first Olympics in Antwerp one of his skates broke, and he had to go to town to buy a new pair.
+Unfortunately, only curly-toed skates were available.
+Despite this, he was still able to win.

 He competed in and won three World Championships in 1922, 1924, 1929, competing only intermittently between editions of Olympic Games.

-At his first Olympics in Antwerp one of his skates broke and he had to go to town to buy a new pair.
-Unfortunately only curly-toed skates were available.
-Despite this, he was still able to win.
-As of the 2022 Olympics, he remains the only male singles skater to win three individual gold medals in figure skating.
+At his first World Championships in 1922, he fell during the compulsory figures.
+However, he performed so well in the free program that he was able to move into first place.
+In 1924, he traveled to the location of the competition, Manchester, at the last minute and skated in an exhibition before competing.
+Although he had won, when he needed money afterward, the Swedish federation refused his request for help; Grafström informed his club that at future competitions, he would enter as an individual rather than as a representative of Sweden.